HuangRunHua/wwdc23-code-notes/discover-observation-in-swiftui/README.md

 # First glance at @Observable macro

 WWDC23 brings enormous magical new features in Swift.
 In Tuesday's video [Discover Observation in SwiftUI](https://developer.apple.com/wwdc23/10149) Philipe taught us how the `@Observable` macro can help simplify models and improve app's performance.
-In this article, I want to go over some concepts about `Observable`  in that video and then shows some examples of how to combine `@State`, `@Environment` `@Bindable` with the new `@Observable` macro.
+In this article, I want to go over some concepts about `Observable`  in that video and then shows some examples of how to use `@Bindable` and the new `@Observable` macro.

 ## How does Observable Simplify Models?